CycloneDX/cyclonedx.org/index.md

 - Specification should promote continuous component analysis
 - Specification should support hardware, libraries, frameworks, applications, and operating systems

+## Achievable Use Cases
+- Vulnerability analysis (software and hardware)
+- Outdated component analysis
+- License identification and compliance
+- File verification
+- Track component usage and risk with optional hierarchical representation
+- Generate automatically from multiple development ecosystems
+- Portable, single file which can be supplied by development teams, business partners, and vendors
+#### Coming Soon:
+- Document a components pedigree including ancestors, descendants, and variants, representing a components lineage from any viewpoint
+- Analyze modified open source libraries without any loss of fidelity

 ## Namespaces
 CycloneDX defines two unique namespaces, a bill-of-material (bom) namespace and a SPDX namespace.
 The SPDX namespace evolves independently from the bom namespace.
 As new SPDX licenses are added to the SPDX specification, those changes